yuchdev/windows_10_antispy/README.md

 `pip3 install psutil`

 ## Disable Telemetry
-Calling the script with the key `windows_10_antispy.py --disable-telemetry` disables services and policies related to MS Telemetry, and also disables Scheduler tasks starting Telemetry-related applications and services
+Calling the script with the key `python windows_10_antispy.py --disable-telemetry` disables services and policies related to MS
+Telemetry, and also disables Scheduler tasks starting Telemetry-related applications and services

-If it's not enough for you, you can `windows_10_antispy.py --block-telemetry-traffic`.
+If it's not enough for you, you can `python windows_10_antispy.py --block-telemetry-traffic`.
 This effectively blocks all traffic to all known MS Telemetry-related services.
 I should notice, MS insists that these changes may harm your system, however testing shows no any problem with Windows work.